HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 Bass Performance Hall located at Sundance Square in downtown Fort Worth.

 The Bass family, noted Fort Worth philanthropists, with a fortune based on many interests, with rumors of their wealthy start coming from the infamous Sam Bass Gang.
 Here we see the Bass Performance Hall, a place for symphonies, operas, plays and other such cultural activities.
 It is not known why this was built at Sundance Square and not in the Cultural District.
-In Texas, more it seems than elsewhere, if you donate money for a public project you get naming rights.
-Obviously Mr. and Mrs. Bass had no qualms about naming this the Nancy and Perry Bass Performance Hall.
-After themselves.

 A photo of a cowboy hat store in downtown Fort Worth.